FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

-We should be able to reproduce the that function with our attribute if we just extend the last example a little.
+We should be able to reproduce that function with our attribute if we just extend the last example a little.

 ```rust
 // ./crates/example-macro/src/lib.rs